nghttp2/nghttp2/README.rst

 =========================== =======

 * \*1 As described in draft-12.
-* \*2 As described in draft-12, but reserved byte is removed.
+* \*2 As described in draft-12, but reserved byte was removed.

 Public Test Server